 This may be a small book, but it packs a lot of good advice, especially about our physical health.
 Yoga, 7 Minutes a Day, 7 Days a Week is exactly what the title implies.
 It organizes a wide range of yoga disciplines into seven manageable practices, one for each day of the week.
-Each day works with a particular organ system of the human body.
+Each day works with one system of the human body.
 When these seven practices are performed regularly a healthier and happier life is created.
 That’s the message of the author, Gertrud Hirschi.

-The author, Gertrud Hirschi, teaches yoga at her own yoga school in Zurich, Switzerland.
-She also holds regular seminars in Switzerland, Germany and Greece.
+Gertrud Hirschi established her own yoga school in Zurich, Switzerland.
+She also held regular seminars in Switzerland, Germany and Greece.
 Besides this helpful text she has written four other books.
-Three explain the yogic mudras in depth.
-Her fourth book is a set of 84 yoga asanas printed on cards.
-Hirschi’s publications have been translated into eighteen languages.
+Three of them explain the yogic mudras (hand positions) in depth.
+Her fourth effort is a set of 84 mudras printed on cards.
+Hirschi’s yoga publications have been translated into eighteen languages.